talent-consulting/talent-consulting.github.io/docs/index.md

 # Talent Consulting hand book

-## General

 The following sections contains information for the public audience on Talent Consulting and information about how we work and the process, governance and standards we follow.
+You can find information on joining, what to expect on first days and the roles we are looking for at Talent to help build our permanent team

 ---